demisto/content/Packs/Core/Integrations/CoreIOCs/README.md

-Use the Cortex XDR - IOCs integration to sync indicators from Cortex XSOAR to Cortex XDR and back to Cortex XSOAR.
-Cortex XDR is the world's first detection and response app that natively integrates network, endpoint and cloud data to stop sophisticated attacks.
+The Cortex XDR - IOCs integration uses the Cortex API for detection and response, by natively integrating network, endpoint, and cloud data to stop sophisticated attacks.
-This integration was integrated and tested with Cortex Core - IOC
+This integration was integrated and tested with version xx of Cortex Core - IOC

 ## Configure Indicators detection on Cortex XSOAR